Endless Ways to Adapt and Supercharge Your AI Workflows with Transfer Learning

 How NVIDIA TAO Toolkit and Pretrained Models Transform Development Efforts

-This task was conducted using the FLIR Thermal Dataset.
+This task was conducted on the Kaggle Helmet Detection Dataset.
 The complete task implementation with a step-by-step guide is available in the TAO Tasks GitHub repo.